Gyula Horn

-Gyula János Horn (5 July 1932 – 19 June 2013) was a Hungarian politician who served as Prime Minister of Hungary from 1994 to 1998.
+Gyula János Horn (5 July 1932 – 19 June 2013) was a Hungarian politician who was the Prime Minister of Hungary from 1994 to 1998.

-Horn is remembered as the last Communist Minister of Foreign Affairs who played a major role in the demolishing of the "Iron Curtain" for East Germans in 1989, contributing to the later unification of Germany, and for the Bokros package, the biggest fiscal austerity programme in post-communist Hungary, launched under his premiership, in 1995.
+Horn was the last Communist Minister of Foreign Affairs of Hungary.
+He played a major role in demolishing the "Iron Curtain" for East Germans in 1989, contributing to the later unification of Germany.
+During his premiership, he launched the Bokros package, the biggest fiscal austerity programme in post-communist Hungary, in 1995.

 Early life and education

 Horn was born in Budapest in 1932 as the third child of transport worker Géza Horn who was of Jewish background and factory worker Anna Csörnyei.
 He was brought up in a Lutheran household.
 They lived in conditions of poverty at the so-called "Barrack" estate between Nagyicce and Sashalom.
 There were seven brothers in the family: filmmaker Géza (1925–1956), Károly (1930–1946), Tibor (1935), Sándor (1939), Tamás (1942) and Dénes (1944).

-After the German occupation of Hungary, his father was kidnapped by the Gestapo due to communist activities in 1944 and never returned home.
+After the German occupation of Hungary, his father was kidnapped by the Gestapo due to communist activities in 1944 and never returned.
 Gyula Horn's niece is Szófia Havas (b.
 Szófia Horn, 1955), Member of Parliament between 2006 and 2010, whose father Géza, Jr. was killed under unclear circumstances during the 1956 revolution.

 He first studied in a lower technicians' school in Hungary.
 He graduated from the Rostov-on-Don College of Economics and Finance in 1954.
 He finished the political academy of the Hungarian Socialist Workers' Party (MSZMP) in 1970.
 He received Candidate of Economic Sciences in 1977.

 He married statistician Anna Király in February 1956 and had two children: Anna (1956) and Gyula, Jr. (1969).